smaglobal/E-commerce-App/README.md

 ## Notes

-Firebase account and API required for the user data and authentication.
+- Firebase account and API required for the user data and authentication.
-Stripe API is required for checkout simulation.
+- Stripe API is required for checkout simulation.
+- Netlify is used for deployment of the application.